antoniotejada/QtVTT/README.md

 - Grid drawing
 - Snap to grid
 - Clip line of sight to different light ranges (candles, torches, etc)
+- AD&D2E Encounter Builder with difficulty rating and importing into the current scene, filter monsters and add them as tokens to the current scene.
+- AD&D2E Combat tracker for rolling initiative, hit points, attacks, damages for the tokens in the current scene.

 ### HTTP server
 - Visualize player's view with line of sight